Flensburg Government: Termination and arrest of the Flensburg Government

-The communication regarding the dissolution of the acting government and the arrest of its members was made in a formal manner, around a table on Patria's deck: Dönitz, Jodl and Friedeburg sat on one side, with Rooks, British Navy Captain Mund and Soviet General Trusov on the other.
+Dönitz, Friedeburg, and Jodl were then taken aboard the Patria, where Rooks informed them of the dissolution of the government; placing them under arrest, and ordered that they be stripped and searched for concealed phials of poison.
+The communication regarding the dissolution of the acting government and the arrest of its members was made in a formal manner, around a table on Patria's deck: Dönitz, Jodl, and Friedeburg sat on one side, with Rooks, British Navy Captain Mund and Soviet General Trusov on the other.
 Foord remained standing, next to Rooks and an official interpreter was also present at the proceedings, that were photographed.

 By the time Dönitz emerged from the ship, the town's main street was filled with British tanks and troops rounding up the Germans.
-Faced with the prospect of being strip-searched, von Friedeburg committed suicide, while Dönitz, Schwerin von Krosigk, Speer, Jodl and other members of the dissolved Flensburg Government were taken prisoner, under the responsibility of the RAF Regiment task force commanded by Squadron Leader Mark Hobden.
+Faced with the prospect of being strip-searched, Friedeburg committed suicide, while Dönitz, Schwerin von Krosigk, Speer, Jodl, and other members of the dissolved Flensburg Government were taken prisoner, under the responsibility of the RAF Regiment task force commanded by Squadron Leader Mark Hobden.

 The prisoners were later handed over to the King's Shropshire Light Infantry.
-Some Flensburg Government POWs such as Albert Speer were subsequently moved to the British POW camp Dustbin in Castle Kransberg, while others, including Dönitz, were transferred to the American-led Camp Ashcan.
+Some Flensburg Government POWs such as Speer were subsequently moved to the British POW camp Dustbin in Kransberg Castle, while others, including Dönitz, were transferred to the US-led Camp Ashcan.
 Later, all Camp Ashcan prisoners were moved to Nuremberg to stand trial.